geostyler/geostyler/CONTRIBUTING.md

 ### Update before creating a branch

-* Make sure your are using master branch:
+* Make sure your are using main branch:

 ```
-git checkout master
+git checkout main
 ```

 * Download updates from all branches from all remotes: